This recipe for Fruit Salsa and crispy sweet chips is the perfect summer snack recipe with strawberries, apples, kiwis, and fresh summer peaches.

 - Remove from oil and sprinkle with cinnamon sugar while still hot.

-All fruits can be substituted with any of your choice.
+All fruits can be substituted with a fruit of your choice.
 Jam and preserve flavors can also be substituted.
 I prefer apples, strawberries, peaches, and kiwi.

 The only frozen fruit that does not turn mushy for me is peaches.